moesaid/cleopatra/README.md

 Cleopatra is an open source project by
 [Mohamed Said](moesaid.com) that is licensed under MIT.

-[Mohamed Said](moesaid.com) reserves the right to change the license of future releases.
+moesaid.com reserves the right to change the license of future releases.